jodaf/quilvyn-lastage/README.md

 Fantasy Flight's Midnight campaign setting, applying the rules of the
 <a href="https://www.drivethrurpg.com/product/2718/Midnight-2nd-Edition-Core-Rulebook">2nd edition Core Rulebook</a>
 and the
-<a href="https://www.drivethrurpg.com/product/369174/MIDNIGHT--Legacy-of-Darkness?src=hottest">Midnight Legacy of Shady</a> rule book.
+<a href="https://www.drivethrurpg.com/product/369174/MIDNIGHT--Legacy-of-Darkness?src=hottest">Midnight Legacy of Shadow</a> rule book.

 ### Requirements

 quilvyn-lastage relies on the core and srd35 modules installed by the quilvyn-core package. quilvyn-lastage can also work with the modules installed by the quilvyn-pathfinder package.
+The 5E Legacy of Shadow module relies on the srd5e module and can make use of the phb5e, Tasha's, Xanathar's, and Volo's modules from the quilvyn-5e-supplements package.

 ### Installation